prototypefund/reproducible-website/_docs/definition.md

 **Relevant attributes of the build environment** would usually include dependencies and their versions, build configuration flags and environment variables as far as they are used by the build system (eg. the locale).
-It is preferable to reduce the set of relevant attributes of the build environment.
+It is preferable to reduce this set of attributes.

 **Artifacts** would include executables, distribution packages or filesystem images.
 They would not usually include a build log or similar